Sidd0605/Hotel-Management-System/README.md

 To install the MySQL connector, run: pip install mysql-connector-python

-Database Setup
+## Database Setup
-Open sql.txt file located in the project directory.
+   1) Open sql.txt file located in the project directory.
-Run the SQL commands in the file to create the required database and tables.
+   2) Run the SQL commands in the file to create the required database and tables.
-Ensure your MySQL server is running.
+   3) Ensure your MySQL server is running.
-Running the Application
-Clone this repository or download the files.
+   4) Clone this repository or download the files.
+   5) Running the Application

 Ensure all the files including the sql.txt file are in place.

-Run the main Python file to start the application:
+Run the main Python file to start the application: python main.py

-python main.py
 When prompted, choose whether you are a Manager or a Customer.